Using Our GitHub App

 - Repository tracking – You can control which repositories you want to track with Tidelift by either granting permission to all repositories or select repositories.

-- Automatic policy enforcement – We will scan your master branch nightly and all new pull requests so that we can track catalog alignment for you.
+- Automatic catalog alignment checks – We will scan your master branch nightly and all new pull requests so that we can track catalog alignment for you.

 - User management – You can manage your team's user access to Tidelift through GitHub.
-Team members simply need to log in to Tidelift with their existing GitHub account to view scan details and updates.
+Team members simply need to log in to Tidelift with their existing GitHub account to view alignment details and updates.

 Note: We do not currently support installing the GitHub application on personal user accounts.